Complex

 Definition

 Complex describes systems made up of many interconnected parts that interact with and adapt to one another and to their environment—such as trees.
-Yuen Yuen Ang defines societies (including social processes and problems) as complex rather than complicated, meaning their dynamics are characterized by interdependence, adaptation, and uncertainty, and therefore cannot be understood through models and tools designed for complicated, machine-like objects.
+Yuen Yuen Ang defines economies as complex rather than complicated, meaning their dynamics are characterized by interdependence, adaptation, and uncertainty, and therefore cannot be understood through models and tools designed for complicated, machine-like objects.

 Sources